What's Underneath This Growing City

 Austin’s skilled labor pool—along with its 300-plus days of sunny weather, diverse scenery and supportive film commission—has attracted filmmakers, who have made it Texas’s most important movie and television production hub.
 More than 250 feature films and television series have been filmed here in the past four decades.
 If you've seen "Office Space," “The Alamo,” “Spy Kids,” "Boyhood," “Dazed and Confused,” “Slacker,” "Tree of Life,” "True Grit," "Texas Chainsaw Massacre," “Sin City,” "Transformers 4," "The Son" or “Friday Night Lights,” you’ve seen a made-in-Austin film.

-UT also played a big role in Austin’s genesis as “Live Music Capital of the World” in the 1960s and ‘70s.
-Singer Willie Nelson helped popularize Austin’s country music scene, and former UT student Clifford Antone opened Antone’s, his legendary “Home of the Blues,” and one of the first music clubs along now club-crowded 6th Street.
+Austin began to earn its nickname "Live Music Capital of the World” in the 1960s and ‘70s as singer Willie Nelson helped popularize its country music scene and former UT student Clifford Antone opened Antone’s, his legendary “Home of the Blues,” one of the first music clubs along 6th Street.
 In 1975 Austin’s reputation for live music soared when “Austin City Limits” first aired on PBS, recorded live at KLRU on UT’s campus.
 With more than 250 live venues and major music events like the South by Southwest (SXSW) festival and the Austin City Limits Music Festival, Austin continues to welcome musicians and music lovers alike.

 AAA/Photo submitted by Maria White